The-Automation-Home/asset-exchange/README.md

 # Asset Exchange
-Aex (Asset Exchange) is a platform for exchanging assets with digital tokens and vice versa between different ecosystems based on blockchain
+Aex (Asset Exchange) is a platform for exchanging assets with digital tokens and vice versa among different ecosystems based on blockchain